 Which Courts in Rhode Island Have Jurisdiction to Hear Traffic Violation Matters?

-Rhode Island Municipal Courts and the Rhode Island Traffic Tribunal are the two courts tasked with hearing traffic violation matters in the state.
+Rhode Island Municipal Courts and the Rhode Island Traffic Tribunal are the two courts tasked with hearing Rhode island traffic violations and infractions.
 The state’s Division of Motors and Vehicles handles issues involving driving and vehicle licenses and records.
 However, the Rhode Island Traffic Tribunal is the main court with jurisdiction over traffic offenses.

 The Rhode Island Traffic Tribunal was established in 1999 by the General Assembly to oversee all traffic-related cases.
 Prior to its creation, the Administrative Adjudication Court had general jurisdiction over such cases.
 The Rhode Island Traffic Tribunal is presided over by the chief magistrate.
 While it receives direct cases, it also has an appellate panel that hears appeals from the Tribunal and Municipal Courts.

 What to Do When You Get a Traffic Ticket in Rhode Island

 When a motorist violates a Rhode Island traffic law, they are liable to receive a ticket.After receiving a Rhode Island traffic ticket, the ticketed individual can:

 - Pay the traffic ticket

 Pay The Ticket